BethW83/Group-Project-1-Retail/README.md

     -   Bar chart to show sales over time, with capability to drill down into different time periods
     -   Line chart to show cumulative sales over time
 -   Majority of the orders are made at lunch time
-    -   Use a heatmap showing weekdays against time of day to show the distribution of ordering tims.
+    -   Use a heatmap showing weekdays against time of day to show the distribution of ordering time.
     -   Use a bar chart to visualise the frequency for each time of day.
 -   Sunday has less orders than the rest of the week
     -   Use a line chart showing the orders for each day of the week.